Class-interview-prep/Elasticsearch-Team-3-Project/README.md

 The Elastic Stack has four main components:

-1 . `Elasticsearch` - Elasticsearch is a search and

-analytics engine.
-The open source, distributed,

-RESTful, JSON-based search engine.
-Easy to use,

-scalable and flexible, it earned hyper-popularity

-among users and a company formed around it, you

-know, for search.
+1 . `Elasticsearch` - Elasticsearch is a search and analytics engine.
+The open source, distributed,RESTful, JSON-based search engine.
+Easy to use, scalable and flexible, it earned hyper-popularity among users and a company formed around it, you know, for search.

-2 . `Logstash` - Logstash is a light-weight,

-open-source, server-side data processing pipeline

-that allows you to collect data from a variety of

-sources, transform it on the fly, and send it to

-your desired destination.sh it is more flexible to
+2 . `Logstash` - Logstash is a light-weight, open-source, server-side data processing pipeline that allows you to collect data from a variety of sources, transform it on the fly, and send it to your desired destination.sh it is more flexible to do it.

-do it.

-3 . `Kibana` - Kibana lets you visualize your

-Elasticsearch data and navigate the Elastic Stack so

-you can do any
-thing from tracking query load to

-understanding the way requests flow through your
+3 . `Kibana` - Kibana lets you visualize your Elasticsearch data and navigate the Elastic Stack so you can do anything from tracking query load to understanding the way requests flow through your apps.

-apps.

-4 . `Beat` -  Beats are open source data shippers t

-hat you install as agents on your servers to send

-operational data to Elasticsearch.
+4 . `Beat` -  Beats are open source data shippers that you install as agents on your servers to send operational data to Elasticsearch.

-This tutorial provides you how to install the

-Elastic Stack on a CentOS 7 server.
-At the end of

-this tutorial, you will have all of these components

-installed on a single server, referred to as the

-Elastic Stack server.
+This tutorial provides you how to install the Elastic Stack on a CentOS 7 server.
+At the end of this tutorial, you will have all of these components installed on a single server, referred to as the Elastic Stack server.

  ### Contents: